In 2019 Auckland University Microbiology Lab researched the effectiveness of Odorex Foot and Shoe Deodorising Powder.

 Keep nails short – the longer your nails are the more surface for bacteria and fungi to live on and under.

-If your prone to smelly feet and footwear then a treatment of Odorex Foot & Shoe Deodoriser for seven days will eliminate foot and shoe odour and help prevent athletes foot.
+If you’re prone to smelly feet and footwear then a treatment of Odorex Foot & Shoe Deodoriser for seven days will eliminate foot and shoe odour and help prevent athletes foot.

 A story of local innovation, regional manufacture and kiwi ingenuity.